-Most travellers head to Iceland or Norway in winter to see the spectacular natural spectacle that is the Northern Lights.
-However, what few people realise is that actually, with a bit of luck and planning, you can see the light show in Ireland.
+Most travelers head to Iceland or Norway in winter to see the spectacular natural spectacle that is the Northern Lights.
+However, what few people realize is that actually, with a bit of luck and planning, you can see this dazzling light show in Ireland!

 What Causes the Northern Lights?

-The lights can only be seen extremely far north or extremely far south because when these collisions occur, the particles are drawn by the electromagnetic field towards the north or south poles.
-Even today, as the phenomenon is still being studied, travellers find the event to be mystical and mesmerising.
+The lights can only be seen extremely far north or extremely far south because when these collisions occur, the particles are drawn by the electromagnetic field toward the north or south poles.
+Even today, as the phenomenon is still being studied, travelers find the event to be mystical and mesmerizing.
 Throughout human history, legends and stories have abounded in the far reaches of both hemispheres, as people struggled to find meaning in the dazzling shows they witnessed in the skies.

-What Conditions Are Needed for the Northern Lights?
+What Conditions Are Needed to See the Northern Lights?

-The Northern Lights cannot be seen all through the year, because certain conditions are needed to allow you to experience the light show.
-Certain destinations, such as Iceland or Norway, are particularly renowned as Northern Light spotting locations, because for long periods of the year it’s easy to see the light show, even from cities or towns.
+The Northern Lights cannot be seen year-round because specific conditions are needed to allow you to experience the light show.
+Certain destinations, such as Iceland or Norway, are particularly renowned as Northern Light spotting locations because, for long periods of the year, it’s easy to see the light show, even from cities or towns.
 Because they are so far north, the lights are more pronounced.
-Ireland, on the other hand, is far south in comparison to the Arctic Circle, and that means the chances of spotting them are much lower.
+Ireland, on the other hand, is far south of the Arctic Circle, and that means the chances of spotting them are much lower.

-It’s far from impossible though and it’s certainly more of a challenge too.
-But given the right conditions, it’s perfectly reasonable to be able to see the Northern Lights in Ireland.
+It’s far from impossible though, but it’s certainly more of a challenge.
+However, given the right conditions, it’s perfectly reasonable to be able to see the Northern Lights in Ireland – and this is just one of many reasons that makes Ireland such a unique travel destination!

-The further north you are in Ireland, the better your chances, because the island is really on the very edge of the Auroral Zone, and is one of the most southerly locations in the Northern Hemisphere where you have a decent chance of seeing them.
+The further north you are in Ireland, the better your chances.
+Our island is on the very edge of the Auroral Zone and is one of the most southerly locations in the Northern Hemisphere where you have a decent chance of seeing them.

-As the Northern Lights are a light show, then it makes sense that the darker the sky, the more vivid the display is going to be.
-To maximise your chances, you need dark skies, as the more light pollution there is, the more interference there is, and the fainter the Northern Lights will appear.
+As the Northern Lights are a light show, it makes sense that the darker the sky, the more vivid the display is going to be.
+To maximize your chances, you need dark skies, as the more light pollution there is, the greater the interference, and the fainter the Northern Lights will appear.
 It’s impossible to see them if you are in a big city, so get out into the countryside.
-Even being in a town or village, you’re unlikely to see the lights, so you stand the best chance by heading out into the countryside, as far away from any light sources as possible.
+Even if you are in a town or village, you’re unlikely to see the lights, so you stand the best chance by heading out into the countryside, as far away from any light sources as possible.

 The Best Time of Year to See the Northern Lights in Ireland